 WE EXPECT OUR SUPPLIERS TO BE ETHICAL

-We use a variety of processes to ensure both our company and our supply chain are responsibly managed.
+We use a variety of processes to ensure both our company and our supply chain are managed ethically.

 We expect our suppliers to provide a safe work environment; comply with and maintain policies consistent with our applicable environmental, health and safety laws; and act in accordance with our Supplier Code of Ethics when working for us.

-Our suppliers must become familiar, comply with and maintain policies consistent with our environmental, health and safety requirements.
+Our suppliers must become familiar with, comply with and maintain policies consistent with our environmental, health and safety requirements.

 Performance and diversity